CodeCraftersAlliance/ArchKatas2024Spring/README.md

 - We have developed a fault-tolerant and high-availability architecture.
 We have considered The Databases to be PaaS service with redundancy mechanisms, providing failover capabilities to maintain service availability in case of component failures, and business continuity strategies using response and recovery are necessary.
 - Our architecture has put data collection at enclosure level as priority, considering fluctuating cellular networks and internet availability.
 We present a hybrid architecture with on and off connectivity to cloud.
 We have assumed that the farmers shall be provided with rugged devices/mobile devices which shall have Wifi Connectivity to connect to the enclosure Edge Hubs on Access Points points to access real time data.
 - Although we have briefly discussed system Administrator and Integrator, it is not the central topic in our architecture.
 System administration includes reviewing software and hardware health, performing updates, and backing up data.
-We assume that Livestock Inc shall be having trained professionals, who setup the sensors and enclosure and make the system ready for the customer to consume henceforth.
+We assume that Livestock Inc shall be having trained professionals, who setup the sensors and enclosure and make the system ready for the Farm to consume henceforth.
 He also shall be responsible contact for any field issues wrt to sensors and enclosures.
 We have intentionally not elaborated on this role in the document for the above assumption.
 - We have assumed that local weather shall be available through publicly available Weather API.
 We have provided specific descriptions of such data records and related assumptions in later sections of this document.
-- Our premise is that farms already have camera systems with analytics features to improve their surveillance, monitoring, and decision-making processes.
+- Our premise is that, the camera systems with analytics features are available to improve their surveillance, monitoring, and decision-making processes.
 These cameras can stream live videos and use advanced analytics algorithms to generate useful insights, spot irregularities, and enable smart automation.

 ## 2. Solution